dhermes/bezier/docs/native-libraries.rst

 .. note::

-   This content was last updated January 23, 2018 (as part of the ``0.6.2`` release).
+   This content was last updated August 20, 2018 (as part of the ``0.8.1`` release).
 Much of the content is tested automatically to keep from getting stale, but some of the console code blocks are not.
 As a result, this material may be out of date.
 If anything does not seem correct --- or even if the explanation is insufficient --- please